Abel Darlington

 Abel Darlington (February 22, 1810 – January 1897) was an American politician from Pennsylvania.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County in 1870.

-Biography
+Formative years

 Abel Darlington was born on February 22, 1810, in Westtown Township, Pennsylvania.

+Career

 Darlington was a farmer.
 He was elected as justice of the peace and served from 1853 to 1869 and from 1871 to 1890.

 Darlington was a Republican.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County in 1870.

+Death and interment

 Darlington died on January 26 or 27, 1897, at his home in Pocopson Township.